hEINsteinkim/dump1090/README.md

 Dump1090 README
 ===

-Dump 1090 is a Mode S decoder specifically designed for RTLSDR devices.
+Dump 1090 is a Mode S decoder specifically designed for RTLSDR and HackRF devices.

 The main features are: